ashdnazg/ashdnazg.github.io/_posts/2022-04-07-Finding-Really-Big-Palindromes.md

 ## Method

-For quickly iterating over algorithms I've used python, only switching to a more performant language (Rust) when the algorithm stabilised.
+For quickly iterating over algorithms I used python, only switching to a more performant language (Rust) when the algorithm stabilised.
 It is tempting to do all kinds of low level optimisations, but these make the code more complex and have a far lower benefit than improving the algorithm.
-In this problem - working less is orders of magnitude better than working faster.
+In this problem, working less is orders of magnitude more efficient than working faster.

 In order to compare the performance of different algorithms I let them run for 10 minutes and recorded when each palindrome was found.
 The results are then plotted on a graph with logarithmic scales (logarithm of the number found as function of logarithm of the time it took until it was found).

+While a brief glance at the [list of known palindromes](https://oeis.org/A007632/b007632.txt) gives the impression that they grow exponentially, we can also show that with some back-of-the-envelope math and hand-waving.
+Feel free to skip to the next section if you wish, this won't be in the test.

+The probability of a number $$k$$ to be a palindrome is the chance of its left half being equal to its right half.
+Each of the halves have roughly $$\sqrt{k}$$ possible values, and for each value of the left half there's only one value of the right half that is equal to it.
+This means that the probability of the two being equal is roughly $$1/\sqrt{k}$$.
+Note that the above is independent of base.

+Assuming (what is definitely not true, but we'll do it anyway) that the probability of being a palindrome in base 10 and the probability of being a plaindrome in base 2  are independent, the probability of both being true is simply $$1/k$$.
+According to this, the number of palindromes that are smaller or equal to some number $$n$$ would be $$\sum_{k = 0}^{n}1/k$$.
+This is the sum of the [harmonic series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)), which increases like $$\ln{n}$$.
+If the palindrom's index behaves like the logarithm of the number, the number behaves like the exponent of the index.

 ## Naive approach